byvfx/go-notion-md-sync/README.md

 - Verify the file isn't matching an excluded pattern
 - Use `--verbose` flag to see detailed output

+#### Nested pages not pulling correctly
+- Ensure your Notion integration has access to all sub-pages
+- Check that parent-child relationships are properly set in Notion
+- Use `--verbose` flag to see page hierarchy detection

+#### Database operations failing
+- Verify the database ID (not page ID) is correct
+- Ensure integration has database access permissions
+- Check CSV format matches expected column types
+- For import operations, verify parent page exists and is accessible

 ### Getting Help

 ```bash